-- (1) The number of Common Shares beneficially owned, controlled or directed, directly or indirectly, by the above directors and officers is based on information furnished by the directors and officers themselves and from the insider reports available at www.sedi.ca. - (2) As of March 30, 2020, the current directors and officers of the Company, four (4) in the aggregate, beneficially owned, controlled or directed, directly or indirectly, an aggregate of 11,037,607 Common Shares (excluding stock options granted) or approximately 5.96% of the Common Shares issued and outstanding.
+- (1) The number of Common Shares beneficially owned, controlled or directed, directly or indirectly, by the above directors and officers is based on information furnished by the directors and officers themselves and from the insider reports available at www.sedi.ca. - (2) As of March 31, 2021, the current directors and officers of the Company, four (4) in the aggregate, beneficially owned, controlled or directed, directly or indirectly, an aggregate of 22,310,907 Common Shares (excluding stock options granted) or approximately 10.53% of the Common Shares issued and outstanding.
 To the knowledge of the Company there are no common share owned directly or indirectly by the Nominee Directors. - (3) The Audit Committee shall meet four times annually, or more frequently as circumstances dictate.
-The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montano for the year ended December 31, 2018.
-Harry Burgess was a member of the Audit Committee during the year ended December 31, 2019 until his resignation effective October 28, 2019 whereby Javier Montano was appointed to fill in such vacancy.
-The Company is currently seeking an Independent Director to fill in such vacancy. - (4) The Compensation Committee will meet as often as the Chair shall determine to be necessary or appropriate.
-The Compensation Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Montano for the year ended December 31, 2018.
-The Compensation Committee did not meet during the year ended December 31, 2019.
-Harry Burgess was a member of the Audit Committee during the year ended December 31, 2019 until his resignation effective October 28, 2019 whereby Javier Montano was appointed to fill in such vacancy.
-The Company is currently seeking an Independent Director to fill in such vacancy. - (5) The Governance & Nominating Committee will meet as often as the Chair shall determine to be necessary or appropriate.
-The Governance & Nominating Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montaño for the year ended December 31, 2019.
-The Governance & Nominating Committee did not meet during the year ended December 31, 2018.
-Harry Burgess was a member of the Governance & Nominating Committee during the year ended December 31, 2019 until his resignation effective October 28, 2019 whereby Javier Montano was appointed to fill in such vacancy.
-The Company is currently seeking an Independent Director to fill in such vacancy. - (6) Anthony Balic was appointed Interim Chief Executive Officer upon the resignation of Keith Piggott as President and Chief Executive Officer effective June 26, 2019.
-Keith Piggott resigned as a Director of the Company effective November 4, 2019.
+The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montano until the Company's AGM on December 22, 2020.
+Subsequent to December 22, 2020 the Audit Committee was comprised of Corry J. Silbernagel (Chairman), Blair Jordan and Javier Montano. - (4) The Compensation Committee will meet as often as the Chair shall determine to be necessary or appropriate.
+The Compensation Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Montano until the Company's AGM on December 22, 2020.
+Subsequent to December 22, 2020 the Compensation Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Blair Jordan. - (5) The Governance & Nominating Committee will meet as often as the Chair shall determine to be necessary or appropriate.
+The Governance & Nominating Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montaño until the Company's AGM on December 22, 2020.
+Subsequent to December 22, 2020 Governance & Nominating Committee was comprised of Javier Reyes (Chairman), Corry J. Silbernagel and Blair Jordan.